Richard Burr: Economy

-Burr has been critical of financial regulations; he strongly opposed, and voted against, the Dodd–Frank Wall Street Reform and Consumer Protection Act of 2010 and the creation of the Consumer Financial Protection Bureau.
+During his time in office, Burr was critical of financial regulations; he strongly opposed, and voted against, the Dodd–Frank Wall Street Reform and Consumer Protection Act of 2010 and the creation of the Consumer Financial Protection Bureau.
 In 2018, he voted for legislation that partly repealed the Dodd–Frank reforms.

-In fall 2008, during the global financial crisis, Burr said he was going to an ATM every day and taking out cash because he thought the financial system would soon collapse.
+In fall 2008, during the Great Recession, Burr said he was going to an ATM every day and taking out cash because he thought the financial system would soon collapse.
 In 2009, in response to press about his experience, Burr said that he would do the same thing again next time.

-Burr is a signatory of the Taxpayer Protection Pledge, a pledge vowing to oppose to tax increases for any reason.
-He opposes raising taxes on businesses or high-income people to fund public services.
+Burr was a signatory of the Taxpayer Protection Pledge, vowing to oppose to tax increases for any reason.
+He opposed raising taxes on businesses or high-income people to fund public services.

 In 2013, Burr criticized Senator Ted Cruz and other Republican colleagues for filibustering the passage of the fiscal year 2014 federal budget (thereby precipitating a federal government shutdown) in an effort to defund the Affordable Care Act.
 Burr called the approach of Cruz and allies "the height of hypocrisy" and the "dumbest idea I've ever heard."

 Burr opposed ratification of the Trans-Pacific Partnership (TPP) and supported the adoption of the United States–Mexico–Canada Agreement.

 In March 2015, Burr voted for an amendment to establish a deficit-neutral reserve fund to allow employees to earn paid sick time.
-He opposes raising the federal minimum wage.
+He opposed raising the federal minimum wage.

-In 2016, Burr said he supports the privatization of Social Security.
+In 2016, Burr supported the privatization of Social Security.